THE LITTLE HORN OF DANIEL 8 IS NOT ANTIOCHUS EPIPHANES

 As this view maintains that the little horn is a symbol of pagan AND papal Rome, predictions concerning its activities may also be understood as applying to BOTH pagan AND papal Rome.
 Thus pagan Rome took up the continual spirit of self exaltation while it cast down God’s people and desolated the earthly sanctuary in A.D.
 70. It was this aspect of the activity of “the abomination of desolation” to which Christ referred in Matt 24:15.

-In like manner papal Rome took up the continual spirit of self exaltation of paganism while it cast down or persecuted God’s people and trod upon the truth of the heavenly sanctuary etc.
+In like manner papal Rome took up the continual spirit of self exaltation of paganism while it cast down or persecuted God’s people and trod upon the truth of the heavenly sanctuary and Christ's medition in that sanctuary.

 THE PAGANISM POSITION CONSIDERED: